zeliard/Dispatcher/README.md

 // IMPORTANT: the beginning of a workerthread, you should put this:
 LExecuterList = new std::deque<AsyncExecutable*>;

-// And then you can attach dispatcher(AsyncExecutable)to an object like this: class TestObject : public AsyncExecutable
+// And then you can attach G.O.D (AsyncExecutable) to an object like this: class TestObject : public AsyncExecutable
 {
 {